doda2025-team8/operation/README.md

    * `app-service`
 * `kubectl get ingress` should show an `app-ingress` is running.
 By navigating to its IP address in your browser, you should see the running app and use it.
 * `kubectl get pods -n istio-system` should show you that Istio is running.
-* Run `istioctl dashboard kiali` to see the details of Istio and how its running.

 ## 4. Access applications